Chamari Athapaththu: International career

 On July 28, 2024 final match against India, Chamari played crucial knock by scoring 61 runs from 43 deliveries hitting nine boundaries and two sixes while chasing down the target of 165.
 It was her 12th half century in her T20I carrier.
 She also put 87 run partnership with Harshitha Madhawi who also scored her 6th T20I half century, for second wicket.
 Finally, Sri Lanka won the match by 7 wickets and won the asia cup title first time ever.
 Due to her all round performance, Chamari won player of the series award.
 Chamari is the highest run scorer in the Asia cup tournament.
 She scored 304 runs in five matches including two half centuries and one century with the average of 101.33 and strike rate 146.85.
 She also took three wickets with average of 23.33.

 She was named captain of the Sri Lanka squad for the 2024 ICC Women's T20 World Cup.

 Athapaththu was among the four player shortlists for the Women’s Cricketer of the Year, Women’s ODI Cricketer of the Year and Women's T20I Cricketer of the Year in the 2024 ICC Awards.

+On June 23, 2026, against Ireland, Athapaththu scored her 4th T20I century.
+While chasing 131 runs, she scored unbeaten 106 runs from 61 balls.
+This is also her first century in T20I world cup.
+During the match Athapaththu hit 100 sixes in her T20I carrier.
+Due to her impressive knock, Sri Lanka won the match by 9 wickets.

+On September 2, 2026, during a group stage match of the Women's Twenty20 Asia Cup against Indonesia, Athapaththu recorded figures of 7 wickets for 5 runs in 3.3 overs, including a hat-trick.
+With this performance, she became the first player to take seven wickets in an Asia Cup match in both men's and women's cricket combined, the first Sri Lankan to take 7 wickets in Women's T20Is, and the first Sri Lankan to claim a hat-trick in Women's T20Is.

+On September 18, 2026 Quarter-Final match against Malaysia during Asian Games Chamari scored 63 runs hitting 7 boundaries and three sixes.
+While bowling she took two wickets.
+Finally Sri Lanka won the match by 86 runs and qualified for semi finals.

+September 20, 2026 Semi final match against Pakistan in Asian Games Chamari scored another half century.
+While chasing down 177 runs, Chamari scored unbeaten 83 runs from 50 balls.
+Chamari hit seven fours and six sixes during her chase.
+Her innings helped Sri Lanka equal their highest total in a successful chase.
+Finally Sri Lanka won the match by 8 wickets and qualified for finals.